 The DUTs will establish reliable communications and travel along the predefined route around the LMR base station.
-Concurrently, LMR subscriber units will transmit a regular sequence of transmissions on the uplink while following their predefined drive routes for the test around the perimeter of the base station.
+Concurrently, LMR subscriber units will transmit a regular sequence of transmissions on the uplink while following their predefined drive test routes around the perimeter of the base station.